 Have you ever made a fruit tart with a soggy bottom?
-They are very frustrating ant they!
+They are very frustrating, aren’t they?

-1- pick fruit that is ripe but firm to the touch, if fruit is too ripe it won't hold their shape while baking.
-Of course stay away from fruits that have a high water content, you know like strawberries!
+1 - Pick fruit that is ripe but firm to the touch.
+If the fruit is too ripe it won't hold its shape while baking.
+And a good rule of thumb of course is to stay away from fruits that have a high water content, like strawberries!

-2-coat your tart dough with egg whites, brush gently on the formed tart dough before you add any toppings.
-The egg whites will coagulate at baking and prevent any liquids from seeping trough.
+2 - Coat your tart dough with egg whites, brushing gently on the formed tart dough before adding any toppings.
+The egg whites will coagulate while baking and prevent any liquids from seeping through.

-3 - rather than coating in a bowl all the fruit with corn starch, I made a simple dry mix to sprinkle at the bottom of the tart dough.
-Just enough to bind with any extra liquid formed from the fruit cooking.
+3 - Rather than coating all the fruit in a bowl with corn starch, I made a simple dry mix to sprinkle at the bottom of the tart dough.
+It’s just enough to bind with any extra liquid formed from the fruit cooking.